S2E/s2e/src/s2e-env.rst

 generating configuration files to run various types of binaries.
 The following steps describe how to use ``s2e-env``.
 You will find in the documentation various tutorials that go deeper into various topics.

-Before you start, make sure you have a working 64-bit Ubuntu 16.04 LTS or 18.04 LTS installation.
-Ubuntu 14.04 LTS may still work, but we do not actively support it anymore.
+Before you start, make sure you have a working 64-bit Ubuntu 18.04 LTS installation.
+Earlier versions may still work, but we do not actively support them anymore.

 .. contents::